 Tracking software is the most important out of the additional tools.
 It’s so important that we can even say it’s essential!
 You can start affiliate marketing without a tracker… but you definitely cannot optimize your campaigns without it.
 Affiliate tracking software allows you to gain access to granular data regarding your campaigns.
 And it’s impossible to scale your campaigns and optimize them correctly without that data.

 Tracking lets you see exactly what components of your funnel work well and what needs to be paused or adjusted.
 The more complex your funnel is, the more essential tracking becomes.
 Managing various offers, landers, and creatives requires the use of tracking software.
 In general, the more campaigns you run, the more additional help you need.
-Also, the better you are at managing those campaigns, the more potential you have for scaling them into multiple digit profit numbers.
+Also, the better you are at campaign and affiliate program management, the more potential you have for scaling them into multiple-digit profit numbers.

-Affiliate Ad Trackers offer the widest range of plans.
+Affiliate Ad Trackers offer the widest range of plans suitable for different kinds of online marketing.
 There are free plans available and they are definitely sufficient for beginner affiliates.
 However, the free plans tend to have limitations that become too restrictive once the affiliate starts scaling or expanding.
 The more advanced the tracking plan, the more expensive it becomes.
 The monthly prices start at $0 and can go up to $799.
 However, custom plans available for agencies can cost as much $20k per month.

 Spy tools allow you to take a look at how your competition runs their ads.
 By using tools such as Anstrex or Adplexity, you gain access to millions of ads and landing pages used by other affiliates.
 You can also see what has been around the longest, and what creatives have the most clicks.
 Spy tools allow you to filter the results by a wide range of criteria.